The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Andrew Palmer (Chief Story Officer) is an Author, Screenwriter, and award-winning Director/Producer.
 He founded Synapz Productions Entertainment Company to create, develop and produce Canadian entertainment content.
 Andrew has worked as an Assistant Director (AD) for the last 15 years on movie and television sets in Toronto and Vancouver (including hit shows "Suits" and "The Boys"), and is a member of the CMPA, DGC, and WGC.

-CyberFilm makes software products for content creators and filmmakers.
+CyberFilm® makes software products for content creators and filmmakers, like the app Saga (WriteOnSaga.com).
 Their expertise is in both Filmmaking and in Artificial Intelligence, particularly Generative AI.

-"Generative AI-powered tools for the next generation of filmmakers, helping creatives make more of their best work, even faster."
+"Generative AI-powered tools for the next generation of filmmakers - to creative more of their best work, faster."

 As children, our co-founders Russell and Andrew were obsessed with movies - so much their parents hardly needed a babysitter (they could just put on a VHS tape of Ghostbusters or Teenage Mutant Ninja Turtles) to captivate our attention rewatching for hours.
 After playing the tapes so often the brothers literally burned up them up in the VCR.
 With no tape left the Palmer brothers would act out the scenes for fun - after realizing they had them all memorized.
 With some skills learned making these homie movies, and after a few school plays, the boys had short stints as child actors for the CBC, and landing a few paid gigs including Sears advertisements.
 They also made home movies using the family video camera, and productions skills at Computer Camp programs (perfecting stop-motion and claymation using their favorite toys).
 This blossomed into dozens of videos filmed through future summer camps and programs in High School, making a number of short films and learning tools of the trade like editing, blocking, and other industry skills.